How I built Fluxer, a Discord-like chat app

 A polyglot backend sounds like a maintenance tax, and it can be.
 It pays off here because the three languages line up with three very different kinds of work, while the fast-moving majority of the app stays in just one of them.

 Most of Fluxer is ordinary app code: accounts, permissions, billing, moderation, settings, REST endpoints.
-It is I/O-bound and changes constantly, so what matters is how fast one person can move through it.
+It's I/O-bound and changes constantly, so what matters is how fast one person can move through it.
 That work lives in TypeScript, end to end.
 The same language runs the API, the Worker, and the web and desktop clients, and they share types, validation, constants, and even a Discord-compatible Markdown parser (written in Rust, compiled to WebAssembly) across the wire.
 One person can follow a feature from a button in the client to the row in the database without switching mental models.
-For a codebase built mostly by one developer, that shared surface is the biggest reason I can keep moving fast.
+For a codebase built mostly by one developer, that shared surface is the main reason I can keep moving fast.

 The real-time layer is a very different problem: hundreds of thousands of long-lived connections, each needing isolation, supervision, and cheap concurrency.
 Erlang/OTP was built for exactly that, and trying to rebuild it in a general-purpose language is how you end up living Virding's First Rule (quoted below).
-Discord and WhatsApp both proved the model at a scale Fluxer will not reach for years.
+Discord and WhatsApp both proved the model at a scale Fluxer won't reach for years.

 The third kind of work is CPU-bound and sensitive to latency and memory: decoding untrusted media, and shielding the database from read amplification.
 There, a garbage collector and an interpreter get in the way.
 Rust gives predictable memory, no GC pauses, safe concurrency, and a safe way to wrap the C media libraries.
-It is also the language Discord reached for when the BEAM VM's garbage collector struggled with large data structures.
+It's also the language Discord reached for when the BEAM VM's garbage collector struggled with large data structures.

 Why choose Erlang/OTP?